lagom/lagom/docs/manual/guide/services/ServiceImplementation.md

 @[auth-service-call](code/docs/services/ServiceImplementation.java)

-This time, since the lookup of the user is asynchronous, we're using `composeAsync`, which allows us to asynchronous return the service call to handle the service.
+This time, since the lookup of the user is asynchronous, we're using `composeAsync`, which allows us to asynchronously return the service call to handle the service.
 Also, instead of simply accepting a service call, we accept a function of a user to a service call.
 This means the service call can access the user:

 @[auth-hello-service](code/docs/services/ServiceImplementation.java)